-- K.9: Amendments and cancellations to doctors' instructions on Drug Administration Charts. - K.9.1 In general, instructions on Drug Administration Charts must not be amended.
-It is preferable to write a new instruction. - K.9.2 The following staff are allowed to make the following amendments to an instruction, so long as such amendments are made in accordance with Sections K.2.9, K.4.3, K.5.4, K.5.8 and M.6:
+- K.9: Amendments and cancellations to prescriptions by doctors. - K.9.1 In general, prescriptions must not be amended.
+It is preferable to write a new prescription. - K.9.2 The following staff are allowed to make the following amendments to a prescription, as long as such amendments are made in accordance with Sections K.2.9, K.4.3, K.5.4, K.5.8 and M.6: